LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

 Integer Bit Operations
 ======================

-Bit operations can be performed with Lasso’s integer objects.
+Bit operations can be performed with Lasso's integer objects.
 These operations can be used to examine and manipulate binary data.
 They can also be used for general purpose binary set operations.

 Integer literals in Lasso can be specified using hexadecimal notation.
 This can greatly aid in constructing literals for use with the bit operation.
-For example, "0xff" is the integer literal "255".
+For example, ``0xff`` is the integer literal ``255``.

 .. member:: integer->bitAnd(p0::integer)

-   Performs a bitwise "And" operation between each bit in the base integer and the integer parameter and returns the result.
+   Performs a bitwise "and" operation between each bit in the base integer and the integer parameter, returning the result.

 .. member:: integer->bitOr(p0::integer)

-   Performs a bitwise "Or" operation between each bit in the base integer and the integer parameter returning the result.
+   Performs a bitwise "or" operation between each bit in the base integer and the integer parameter, returning the result.

 .. member:: integer->bitXOr(p0::integer)

-   Performs a bitwise "Exclusive-Or" operation between each bit in the base integer and the integer parameter returning the result.
+   Performs a bitwise "exclusive or" operation between each bit in the base integer and the integer parameter, returning the result.

 .. member:: integer->bitNot()

    Returns the result of flipping every bit in the base integer.

-.. member:: integer->bitShfitLeft(p0::integer)
+.. member:: integer->bitShiftLeft(p0::integer)

    Returns the result of shifting the bits in the base integer left by the number specified in the integer parameter.